 On July 23 we hosted our 4th Annual Golf Outing at Westchester Country Club.
 Participants enjoyed a spectacular day of golf, followed by an intimate dinner and speaker program.

 Special guest speakers included ESPN's Mike Greenberg and former New York Mets Manager Bobby Valentine, who shared his personal journey after 9/11.
-We were also honored to have a group of responders from the Joint Terrorism Task Force join us for the day.
+We were also honored to have a group of responders in attendance from the Joint Terrorism Task Force join us for the day.

 10th Annual Always Remember Gala

 VOICES 10th Annual Always Remember Gala was held on April 12 at the New York Athletic Club in New York City.
 Mike Greenberg, ESPN's award-winning journalist and broadcaster, served as our Emcee.